Frequently Asked Questions

 – Where it is safe and reasonable

-• o Unable to access the practice facilities due to disability
+• Unable to access the practice facilities due to disability

 the case with your regular doctor.